lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 Migration is designed to be zero-downtime.
 All preparatory steps are completed off the critical path, leaving a single irreversible governance vote that flips every prepared seat to delegation at once.

-1. **Deploy and configure contracts (operators)**: each operator deploys its `DelegationContract` via `DelegationFactory.deploy(ownerAddress, hotKey, cooldown)` — the owner being a Safe multisig, fixed for the contract's lifetime (see Owner Immutability in Part 1); the active delegatee (its existing hot key) set in the same transaction; and a `cooldown` of **1 hour** for both Oracle and DSM contracts (reduced or 0 on testnet).
-(Passing `address(0)` for the delegatee and assigning it later via `assignDelegatee()` is also supported.)
+1. **Deploy and configure contracts (operators)**: each operator deploys its `DelegationContract` via `DelegationFactory.deploy(ownerAddress, hotKey, cooldown)` — the owner being a Safe multisig, fixed for the contract's lifetime (see Owner Immutability in Part 1); the active delegate (its existing hot key) set in the same transaction; and a `cooldown` of **1 hour** for both Oracle and DSM contracts (reduced or 0 on testnet).
+(Passing `address(0)` for the delegate and assigning it later via `assignDelegate()` is also supported.)
 2. **Publish and verify addresses (operators)**: each operator publishes its `DelegationContract` and owner addresses on the Lido research forum, so the DAO and other operators can verify them ahead of the vote.
-3. **Prepare daemons for rotation (operators)**: each operator stages the delegatee key and the `DELEGATION_CONTRACT_ADDRESS` configuration in its Oracle and Council daemons, so they are ready to operate via the delegation contract the moment the seat is reassigned.
+3. **Prepare daemons for rotation (operators)**: each operator stages the delegate key and the `DELEGATION_CONTRACT_ADDRESS` configuration in its Oracle and Council daemons, so they are ready to operate via the delegation contract the moment the seat is reassigned.
 No key material changes, and the daemons keep operating from the hot EOA until the vote lands.
-4. **Set up monitoring (Lido team)**: the Lido team registers every delegation contract in the monitoring infrastructure and begins watching the owner and delegatee addresses for unexpected activity, so anomalies are caught both before and after the seat reassignment.
+4. **Set up monitoring (Lido team)**: the Lido team registers every delegation contract in the monitoring infrastructure and begins watching the owner and delegate addresses for unexpected activity, so anomalies are caught both before and after the seat reassignment.
 5. **Governance vote**: a single DAO vote reassigns each Oracle committee and DSM guardian seat from the operator's hot EOA to its `DelegationContract` address — a `HashConsensus` member update for oracles, a `DepositSecurityModule` guardian replacement for guardians; the pre-configured daemons begin routing through the delegation contract without interruption.

 Until the governance vote in step 5 executes, operators continue to run as EOA principals on the existing (pre-migration) contracts, which keeps them online throughout preparation.
-After the vote, each operator confirms the switchover via `getDelegatee()` and a successful report or guardian message in the following frame, and may rotate the hot key at any time via `assignDelegatee()` with no further governance vote.
+After the vote, each operator confirms the switchover via `getDelegate()` and a successful report or guardian message in the following frame, and may rotate the hot key at any time via `assignDelegate()` with no further governance vote.

 ### Deployment Summary